Joyce-w/39_React/39.9_react_effects_refs/README.md

+# Getting Started with React Card Drawing App
 ![Card Preview](./src/preview.JPG)

-# Getting Started with Create React App
+Uses state, useEffect, and useRef hooks to trigger a card to draw from an API deck when a button is clicked.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Learned the usage of useEffect and useRef